vereis/jarlang/README.md

 # jarlang
-Jarlang is an Erlang to JavaScript transpiler, which itself is mostly written in Erlang.
-Our main goal is to be able to support as much of Erlang as possible and not just focus on being able to transpile a subset of it.
-A long term goal of the project is to be able to transpile the transpiler itself, and be able to write Erlang in the browser.
+Jarlang is an Erlang to JavaScript transpiler, which is mostly written in Erlang, with a little bit of JavaScript on the side.
+Our main goal is to be able to support transpilation of as much of Erlang as possible.
+A long term goal of the project is to be able to transpile the transpiler itself, and be able to write Erlang in the browser; however the only thing which we expect to hold this stretch goal back is our use of erlc to compile native Erlang to an intermediate representation.

 Jarlang works similarly to other similar projects such as [LuvvieScript](https://github.com/hypernumbers/LuvvieScript) and [ElixirScript](https://github.com/elixirscript/elixirscript) by performing a sideways translation from some AST representing Erlang code to the documented [JSTree AST](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API).
 We then offload the work of actually generating JavaScript to projects such as [escodegen](https://github.com/estools/escodegen).